Flamethrower: Finland

+OT-130 and OT-133 flame tanks were captured from the Soviet Union and issued at the start of the Continuation War; they were considered impratical and later retrofitted with cannons.

+In 1944 they developed and adopted the Liekinheitin M/44.

 Italy

 Italy employed man-portable flamethrowers and L3 Lf flame tanks during the Second Italo-Abyssinian War of 1935 to 1936, during the Spanish Civil War, and during World War II.
 The L3 Lf flame tank was a CV-33 or CV-35 tankette with a flamethrower operating from the machine gun mount.
 In the Northern Africa Theatre, the L3 Lf flame tank found little to no success.
 An L6 Lf flametank was also developed using the L6/40 light tank platform.